-Financial liabilities at fair value through profit or loss include financial liabilities heldfor-trading and financial liabilities designated at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss include financial liabilities held-for-trading and financial liabilities designated at fair value through profit or loss.
 Financial liabilities are classified as held-for-trading if they are acquired for the purpose of selling in the near term.
 This category includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships.
 Separated embedded derivatives are also classified as held-for-trading unless they are designated as effective hedging instruments.
-Financial liabilities designated at fair value through profit or loss includes structured notes issued by the company which are risk managed on a fair value basis and fully funded derivative contracts where initial investment of greater than 90% of the notional of the embedded derivative has been received where the Company elects the fair value option.
+Financial liabilities designated at fair value through profit or loss includes structured notes issued by the company which are risk managed on a fair value basis as it includes embedded derivatives.